-Not only is there a 40,000-square-foot spa at this ultra-luxe resort, there's also an 18-hole Greg Norman-designed championship golf course.
-The Ritz Kids Club for kids ages 5 to 12 is open every day; Kid's Night Out includes dinner.
-The hotel has a fly fishing school, Lady Bug Release program, Butterfly Gardens and nature walks, and a Nature Rangers program.
+Not only is there a 40,000-square-foot spa at this ultra-luxe resort, but there's also an 18-hole Greg Norman-designed championship golf course.
+The Ritz Kids Club for kids ages 5 to 12 is open every day; Kid's Night Out from 5:00 p.m. to 9:00 p.m. includes arts and crafts, games, and dinner.
+The hotel has an activities center, fish feeding, Butterfly Gardens and nature walks, and a Kids Badge program.

 This lavish, much-anticipated resort in the midst of Walt Disney World is the first newly built Waldorf Astoria since the historic original was built in New York City.
-The Waldorf Astoria's own Children's Concierge leads activities like watersports, bike tours, golf lessons, scavenger hunts and games; the program has a Nintendo Wii.
+The Waldorf Astoria's own WA Kids Club leads activities like arts and crafts, roasting marshmallows, scavenger hunts, and games.
 Astoria After Dark feeds kids dinner and keeps them entertained in the evenings.

 Universal Orlando's newest resort has cleverly-designed family suites available that add space and mini-kitchens to accommodate families. n addition to being connected to theme parks and the City Walk entertainment area, Cabana Bay has its own fun: a large zero-entry pool with a water slide and lazy river, a bowling alley, and outdoor ping pong and pool tables.